opengisch/QField-docs/documentation/how-to/data-collection/digitize.en.md

 !![](../../assets/images/digitizing-with-qr-code-1-attribute-form.png)

-Upon clicking the icon button with the three dots, a menu will be presented offering three distinct actions: "Copy", "Paste", and "Scan Code".
+Upon clicking the 3-dotted menu, a new window will be presented offering three distinct actions: "Copy", "Paste", and "Scan Code".

 !![](../../assets/images/digitizing-with-qr-code-2-selecting-scan-code.png)